Suddenly, Wisconsin has become a powerhouse golf destination, at least as unlikely a place for extraordinary public play as Nebraska has become.

 That’s not even counting The Links at The Golf Courses of Lawsonia, a stunning preserve of classical architecture built in 1930 by William Langford and Theodore Moreau that’s equal to if not better than any of them.

 The course is remarkable for the tenacity and consistency of the shaping, a spectacle of high sharp shoulders and steep grass walls.
 The greens, especially those cut into slopes, have a side that usually offers an acceptable miss and one that’s deadly, with deep trench bunkers falling 10 or more feet below the putting surface.
-I don’t know if Langford typically built greens like this, but if I were an architect I’d rip this style off as much as I could for its simple, splendid effectiveness.
+I don’t know if Langford always built greens like this, but if I were an architect I’d rip this style off as much as I could for its simple, splendid effectiveness.

 You also have to play shots into them.
 Mimicking the sloping, kicking character of the land, the putting surfaces present cant and broken levels rather than oceanic movement.
 The plain, bold visage of their contours and surrounding hazard implores you to analyze from afar before pulling a club.

 Crossing a small road that heads down to Green Lake takes you to the long par-3 10th presenting a mammoth fortress green that’s pitched seriously from back to front.
-This kicks off a homogenous, high energy series of holes that circle through the prairie grasses of the second nine, interrupted briefly by a saunter into an elevated wooded section surrounding the 13th green and the jewel par-3 14th.
+This begins a high energy series of holes that circle through the prairie grasses of the second nine, interrupted briefly by a saunter into an elevated wooded section surrounding the 13th green and the jewel par-3 14th.

 Green Lake/Fond du Lac